aljazceru/sovereign-agents/README.md

 ### Plan
 #### implementing reusable building blocks using holon philosophy, making each of them usable by themselves and as a part of a larger system
 - a lot of holons can be implemented as standalone [ContextVM](https://www.contextvm.org/), thus immediately useful and could actually provide revenue to users running them
-- by embracing distributed tools sovereign agents instantly get all the abilities of all tools the marketplaces provide
+- by embracing distributed tools sovereign agents instantly get all the abilities of all tools the marketplaces provides
 - even if the user runs all of his own infrastructure he can still benefit by offering his access capacity to others

 #### focusing upfront on making the participation of other interested parties as smooth as possible
 - extensive documentation and development tooling to enable rapid experimentation
 - ensuring minimal non-breakable communication standards between holons to prevent breaking changes and friction in the process by using nostr as internal coordination mechanism for the SovAgnt